Food Allergies - Adult Onset Allergy

 This can cause bloating, gas, painful cramping, upset stomach.
 I am very fortunate as I am able to tolerate cooked milk products, so I can still enjoy a creme caramel, but a yummy, ice-cold, chocolate milkshake will put me out of commission for several hours.
 Many find relief with an over-the-counter products, or specially treated milk in which the enzyme has been modified with heat treatment.

 Often this courtesy isn't extended to the work place.
-I remember one colleague who would retreat to the far side of the room, or to the ladies room to refresh her perfume, then re-emerge into our common workspace wafting a cloud of scent in her wake.
-She appreciated that I am allergic, but it didn't seem to occur to her that wearing the scent near me was just as likely to provoke an allergic reaction as spraying it in the room.
+I remember one colleague who would retreat to the far side of the room, or to the ladies room to refresh her perfume, then re-emerge into our common work-space wafting a cloud of scent in her wake.
+She appreciated that I am allergic, and always went into the other room to refresh her scent.
+But it didn't seem to occur to her that wearing the scent near me was just as likely to provoke an allergic reaction as spraying it in the room.

 A Quick Poll...